 3 cloves garlic, crushed

 1 tablespoon dry ginger (4 tbs fresh ginger )

 1/2 teaspoon ground cloves

 1 tablespoon crushed coriander

 Mix in a plastic container.
-Submerge meat and keep in the in refrigerator for seven days, turning every two days.
+Submerge meat and keep it in the refrigerator for seven days, turning it every two days.

 The home smoker is a versatile cooking tool.
 Used in concert with the North’s wild meat, it is the key to creating delicacies that simply aren't available anywhere but in your own backyard.